BICEP/Keck XX: Component-separated maps of polarized CMB and thermal dust emission using Planck and BICEP/Keck Observations through the 2018 Observing Season: Map-Based Component Separation

 Apart from the signal, each frequency map also includes an additive noise term.
 One simple and straightforward choice is to characterize the noise fluctuations after timestream filtering and binning into maps as Gaussian random fluctuations, which can therefore be fully described in terms of their noise covariance matrix

 In this work we approximate this matrix to be diagonal in pixel space, with the variance maps of each frequency channel populating its diagonal.
+The off-diagonal noise correlations in map-space are on the 5\% level and are neglected here.
 Note that a mismatch between the true noise covariance and this estimate will not cause a biased estimate as long as the noise is Gaussian.
-However it can make the estimator sub-optimal.\\
+However, it can make the estimator sub-optimal.\\